Spotting Repeat Fraudsters (Device Fingerprinting)

 - How do you handle anti-detect browsers and residential proxies?
 (Cross-layer correlation, not just database lookups)

-- How large is your consortium network, and is it relevant to my vertical?
-(A billion devices is useless if none are in your industry)
+- How big is your consortium, and is it relevant to my vertical?
+(A billion devices doesn't help if none are in your industry)

 - Can I write custom rules against your signals, or are decisions fully managed?